Public and private bills

 Proposed bills are often categorized into public bills and private bills.
 A public bill is a proposed law which would apply to everyone within its jurisdiction.
-This is unlike a private bill which is a proposal for a law affecting only a single person, group, or area, such as a bill granting a named person citizenship or, previously, granting named persons a legislative divorce.
-After a bill is enacted, these bills become public acts and private acts, respectively.
+A private bill is a proposal for a law affecting only a single person, group, or area, such as a bill granting a named person citizenship or, previously, granting named persons a legislative divorce.

 Private law can afford relief from another law, grant a unique benefit or powers not available under the general law, or relieve someone from legal responsibility for some allegedly wrongful act.
 There are many examples of such private law in democratic countries, although its use has changed over time.
 A private bill is not to be confused with a private member's bill, which is a bill introduced by a "private member" of the legislature rather than by the ministry.

-In practice, a (technically) public act can have the effect of a private act by the addition of restrictions such as limiting the act's effect to areas falling within a certain population bracket.
+In modern practice, private bills are mixed and have both private and public aspects.
+In such cases the proposed legislation is called a hybrid bill.
+Some public laws set out such narrow terms of applicability that they apply to only one person or organization, making them de facto private laws.
+This may be used (successfully or unsuccessfully) to get around prohibitions on certain kinds of public laws.

 United Kingdom

 Public bills are the most common bills introduced in the Parliament of the United Kingdom.
-If they are enacted, they become Public General Acts (in contrast with Local and Personal Acts).
+If they are enacted, they become public general acts (in contrast with local and personal acts).

-There are two types of private Act in the United Kingdom.
+Private bills create two types of act of Parliament in the United Kingdom.
 The first are acts for the benefit of individuals (known as private or personal acts) which have historically often dealt with divorces or granting British nationality to foreigners, but in modern times are generally limited to authorising marriages which would otherwise not be legal.
+The most recent such act was made in 1987.

-The second type are Acts for the benefit of organisations, or authorising major projects such as railways or canals, or granting extra powers to local authorities (known as local acts).
+The second type are public acts for the benefit of organisations, or authorising major projects such as railways or canals, or granting extra powers to local authorities (known as local acts).
+Private bills were used in the nineteenth century to create corporations and grant monopolies.
+They are still used in relation to large infrastructure projects, such as HS2, where law is being created primarily to give effect to rights and powers being exercised by a private (even if largely state owned) entity.

 There is another classification known as a hybrid instrument which shares characteristics of both public and private bills.
+Hybrid bills become public acts.

+Canada

+Divorce in Canada prior to the passage of the Divorce Act of 1968 was sometimes handled by private laws.
+If unavailable by administrative or judicial means, it was possible to obtain a legislative divorce by application to the Senate of Canada, which reviewed and investigated petitions for divorce, which would then be voted upon by the Senate and subsequently made into law.